SSRF Vulnerability in private-ip Package

 - Update

-: - The maintainers should release a patched version that includes multicast IP checks.
+private-ip: - The maintainers should release a patched version that includes multicast IP checks.

 - Developers should upgrade as soon as a fix is available.